 Design and construction of jewelry in various materials including contemporary materials with emphasis on design and craftsmanship.
 Course applies to the artist as a craftsperson in the professional field.
 May be repeated for a total of 9 credits.
-Prerequisite: ART 101 or 102 or 103 or 105.
 (SFCC)

 ART 197 - Art Mediums and Techniques (3 cr)